 Sexually Transmitted Infections

 Some of the most common viral STIs are caused by HIV and human papillomavirus (HPV).
 The most common bacterial STIs are chlamydia, gonorrhea, and syphilis.
-Protozoans may also cause STIs; the most common example of this is trichomoniasis (a potential cause of vaginitis).
+Protozoans may also cause STIs; the most common example of this type of infection is trichomoniasis (a potential cause of vaginitis).
 STIs can have severe health consequences and, if left untreated, can lead to complications that include pelvic inflammatory disease, infertility, cervical cancer, and chronic pelvic pain.
 Additionally, STIs such as syphilis and trichomoniasis are associated with an increased risk of HIV acquisition and transmission.
 Laboratory testing is important for the screening and diagnosis of STIs.
 Appropriate screening prevents the spread of disease, and accurate diagnosis enables appropriate treatment and patient management.

 Quick Answers for Clinicians